ShashwatSingh23/Implementation-of-light-weight-hashing-algorithms-in-IOT-devices/README.md

 results showed that quark hashing performed better than SHA-3 in terms of collision resistance.
 However, quark hashing was found to be slower than SHA-3 in terms of computation speed.

+**Conclusion:**

+The Quark hashing algorithm was designed as a cryptographic hash function that is highly resistant to collision attacks.
+The algorithm operates on a message input and produces a fixedsize hash output, which can be used for data integrity verification, authentication, and other security applications.
+After extensive analysis and testing, the Quark hashing algorithm has been shown to have several important security properties, including resistance to preimage attacks, second preimage attacks, and collision attacks.
+In other words, it is highly unlikely for an attacker to find two different messages that produce the same hash value (collision), or to find a message that produces a specific hash value (preimage attack) or to find a second message that produces the same hash as a given message (second preimage attack).
+The Quark hashing algorithm is also designed to be efficient and computationally lightweight, making it suitable for use in a wide range of applications where secure hash functions are required.
+It has been implemented in several software libraries and frameworks and is widely used in various security applications.
+Overall, the conclusion of the analysis and testing of the Quark hashing algorithm is that it is a highly secure and efficient cryptographic hash function that provides strong protection against a range of attacks.